|

 occupation, a Marine Stoker.
 Lodging with one George Wallace, his five fellow boarders also consisted of those who had chosen

 a life at sea.
 Of these men, three were of German nationality, one, an Irishman and another a Norwegian.
-Commemoration Under Construction
+The premises were

 |